 The technician applied Equiscope protocols consisting of placing plates on the energy lines connected to the pain in the left hind areas.
 (If you train to be a technician, you learn all about plates, protocols, and frequencies!)

-The Equiscope treatment helped calm the pain, and by the end of the session, Rocky was relaxed, with his head down, and licking his lips.
+The Equiscope protocol helped calm the pain, and by the end of the session, Rocky was relaxed, with his head down, and licking his lips.

 After experiencing some pain relief, Rocky could be safely and comfortably evaluated by a veterinarian.
-They discovered that Rocky’s fall had caused a subluxated SI that required an invasive treatment procedure.
+They discovered that Rocky’s fall had caused a subluxated SI that required an invasive protocol procedure.

 However, the interesting thing was that the doctor expected to find significant inflammation – common when an SI joint has shifted.
 But that was not the case!

 In fact, the doctor noted that the pliability of tissue and lack of inflammation made for the easiest manipulation he’d ever performed on a horse who’d suffered such an acute trauma.